Today's Articles

 From 1935 to 1939, Wilson played in the sessions that resulted in Billie Holiday's most outstanding work.
 He joined Benny Goodman in 1936, breaking the color barrier by performing on an equal footing with Goodman in trios, quartets, and sextets.
 In 1939, he formed his band and a sextet, reflecting Wilson's exacting musical standards.
 Highly in demand as a pianist and arranger, he worked prolifically into the early 1940s.

-As stride piano was fading, Wilson developed his style that kept the contrapuntal relationship between the right and left hands but softened the rhythm function and reduced the melodic density of the right hand.
+As the stride piano faded, Wilson developed his style, which kept the contrapuntal relationship between the right and left hands but softened the rhythm function and reduced the melodic density of the right hand.

 Wilson rivaled Art Tatum and Earl Hines as one of the most important pianists of the swing era.
 He continued to record, teach, and tour for decades.